- Books, Literature, and Writing

 “No, I think I am taking a calculated risk”.
 I responded.

 Rockies, Adirondacks of the Laurentian range, and Appalachians are very old mountain ranges, which were formed over a billion years ago.
 Due to erosion caused by the elements of nature, they are not as difficult to climb as the younger mountain ranges of Himalayas, Andes, etc. are.
-Himalayas are estimated to be 50 million years old and are still moving upwards, while Andes are much younger at 25 -30 million years.
+Himalayas are estimated to be 50 million years old and are still rising higher and higher, while Andes are much younger at 25 -30 million years.
 Hence, these two mountain ranges have jagged and spiky rocks and vertical faces to climb that only seasoned mountaineers can dare to take as a challenge.

 Besides, the Mountain was in the Appalachia.
 That meant it was close to many villages and towns.